seed-labs/seed-labs/lab-setup/apple-arm/Notes/Network_Security.md

 ## Firewall Exploration Lab

-We need to install gcc-12 to compile a loadable kernel module.
+For the kernel version above 6.5, we need to install gcc-12 to compile a loadable kernel module.
 ```
 sudo apt install gcc-12
 ```